nemosminer/Claymores-Dual-Ethereum/Readme!!!.txt

 FAQ

+- Miner works too slowly when I mine ETH/ETC but works fine when I mine some ETH fork.
+  Check if you enabled "Compute Mode" in AMD drivers, also you can press "y" key to turn on "Compute Mode" in AMD drivers for all cards (Windows only).

+- I cannot mine ETH/ETC with Nvidia 3GB card in Windows 10.
+  Windows 10 internally allocates about 20% of GPU memory so applications can use only 80% of GPU memory.
+Use Windows 7 or Linux.

+- I see 0% devfee for all 2GB and 3GB cards in Windows 10, my rig has some 3GB cards and some 6GB cards, how is the fee calculated in this case?
+  During devfee mining 3GB cards still mine for you.
+How does it work?
+Miner creates second connection for devfee mining, main connection still works and 3GB cards still find shares for it.
+  You can see these shares in the log file, all devfee shares contain "Devfee:" string, normal shares don't contain this string and 3GB cards can find them during devfee mining as well.
+  Note that devfee mining takes only 36 or 54 seconds per hour so it can take many hours to find normal shares during devfee mining.

 - What is dwarfpool proxy (eth-proxy)?
 Official Ethereum miner does not support Stratum protocol, it supports HTTP protocol only.
 It causes less profit because of delays.